MeditatorE/Analysis-of-the-distribution-pattern-of-shared-bicycles/README.md

 MSE: 4627447.087644517
 RMSE: 2151.1501778454513
 ```
-This result shows that **the fit of our model can reach 84.3%**, the MAE is 1458, and the average rental volume for all days is 10156, so the **accuracy of our model can exceed 85%**.

 ![](https://github.com/MeditatorE/Analysis-of-the-distribution-pattern-of-shared-bicycles/blob/main/result_picture/Actual%20vs%20Predicted%20Rental%20Counts.png)

 ### 3.3 Forecasting future rental volumes
 After getting the importance of each feature, we try to use seasonal and weather data to predict future bicycle usage.
 Here we use the **Prophet** model